 Only two questions

-Feedback has shown that, when talking about NPS, it is necessary to clarify some of the nuances once again, to talk about errors in calculations, as well as how to avoid them.
+Feedback has shown that, when talking about NPS, it is necessary to clarify some of the nuances once again, to talk about errors in calculations, as well as how they can be avoided.

 - Let’s agree right away and not overlook: the most important thing in working with NPS is your customers.
 Remember, NPS is not an index or a number, NPS is your customers.
 These are specific people with specific questions and problems who, for some reason, turned to you.